 Health Sciences and Social Work postgraduate research degrees

-The School of Health Sciences and Social Work (SHSSW) delivers research at the highest ethical standard to improve knowledge for services and the health of the community.
+Our School of Health and Care Professions (SHCP) delivers research at the highest ethical standard to improve knowledge for services and the health of the community.
 93% of our research in the area of public health, health services and primary care was rated as internationally excellent or internationally recognised by the Research Excellence Framework 2014.

 Your research could deal with the most urgent health and wellbeing issues facing society – from the need to care for an ageing population, to delivering effective health and social care to under-represented, vulnerable or isolated groups within society.
 Your research can also be linked to Biomedical Science and Pharmacy, Psychology, and Geography.

 As a postgraduate research student, you'll access seminars and tutorials in epidemiology and statistical methods, database management, qualitative research, and development and assessment of quality of life measures.

 Find out about our PhD, MPhil, MD, Professional Doctorate and PhD by Publication opportunities in Health Sciences and Social Work below, including how to apply, entry requirements and funding your degree.
 For more detailed information about the application process, visit our How to Apply pages.